Chart Color Schemes

 Clemton Park lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, the estimated population for the Clemton Park statistical area (Lv2) is around 1,783.
-This represents a growth of 107 people since the 2021 Census, which reported a population of 1,676.
-The increase was inferred from an estimated resident population of 1,763 as of June 2024 and nine validated new addresses added since the Census date.
-This results in a population density ratio of 4,818 persons per square kilometer, placing Clemton Park in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 6.4% since the 2021 census exceeded that of its surrounding SA3 area at 5.7%.
-Overseas migration contributed approximately 78.0% to the overall population gains during recent periods.
+The population of Clemton Park is estimated at around 1,783 as of February 2026.
+This reflects an increase of 107 people since the 2021 Census, which reported a population of 1,676 people.
+The change was inferred from AreaSearch's estimate of the resident population at 1,763 following examination of ABS data released in June 2024, and an additional 10 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,818 persons per square kilometer, placing Clemton Park in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 6.4% since the 2021 census exceeded its SA3 area's growth rate of 5.7%.
+Population growth was primarily driven by overseas migration, contributing approximately 78.0% of overall population gains during recent periods.

-For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for covered areas and NSW State Government's SA2-level projections from 2022 with a base year of 2021 for uncovered areas.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-By 2041, the Clemton Park (SA2) is projected to increase its population by 549 persons, reflecting a total increase of 33.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Population projections indicate a significant increase, with Clemton Park expected to increase by 544 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 33.0% over the 17-year period.

 Frequently Asked Questions - Population